carsonfarmer/blog/content/blog/switch-to-pelican.md

 Slug: making-the-switch-to-pelican

 Welcome to the new and improved `carsonfarmer.com`!
-If you are reading this, then you are enjoying my new, repsonive static website/blog.
+If you are reading this, then you are enjoying my new, responsive static website/blog.
 The new site is powered by [Pelican][pelican] -- a static website generator written in Python -- and is hosted on [GitHub][github] using [GitHub Pages][gh-pages].
 Most of the content on the site is written in Markdown, which makes it really easy to add headings, anchors, and all sorts of goodies to simplify writing blog posts and web-pages.
 <--more-->

-The move from Wordpress to Pelican was relatively painless, though there were some issues with comments and converting (some) existing posts to Markdown.
+The move from WordPress to Pelican was relatively painless, though there were some issues with comments and converting (some) existing posts to Markdown.
 I also took the opportunity to update the site, change the page structure a bit and try out a few things like adding icons ([FontAwesome][font-awesome]), using